Marcosmgs/EFH-CommunityProject/README.md

 Additionally a like model have implemented to allow users to express their appreciation for recipes in the inspiration section.

-The diagram below details the database schema.
+The diagram below details the database scheme.

 ![ER Diagram Image](Docs/Readme_images/er_model_diagram.png)

-Entity relationship diagram was created using [Lucid Chart](https://www.lucidchart.com/) shows the schemas for each of the models and how they are related.
+Entity relationship diagram was created using [Lucid Chart](https://www.lucidchart.com/) shows the schemes for each of the models and how they are related.

 ## Features